Kindly print off

 fruit and vegetable shop on the road opposite the Xenios Zeus Hotel.

-"banks").
-Otherwise at the bigger hotels and in the local travel
+Euros.
+You can change money at the bigger hotels and in the local travel

 agencies.
 They normally charge 2% commission.

 HAIRDRESSERS: The hairdressing salon of Vangelio the hairdresser

 is on the main road soon after the entrance to the village.
 Look out for the sign on the

 main street.
 The opening-times: 9.00 a.m. to 14.00 p.m. and

 17.00 p.m. to 21.00 p.m., closed on Sundays.
 Telephone: 0377

 HONEY: The famous Mount Athos honey can be found in